ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ``Engineering``, with separate columns for student identifiers and grades.
 These tables
-are adjacent to each other to facilitate the comparisons between students.
+are adjacent to each other to facilitate comparisons between students.
 However, the tables are independent of each other in that we should be able to insert, delete, and hide rows